IRS failure-to-file penalty Reference Guide

 The single most significant action you can take in a failure-to-file situation is filing the missing return as quickly as possible because every month of delay adds another month of penalty charges.
 The IRS determines which tax years have unfiled returns and the number of months that have passed since the respective deadlines.

-The penalty is calculated per month or fraction of a month unfiled, so a return thirteen months late has nearly double the penalty of one seven months late.
+The penalty is calculated per month or fraction of a month unfiled, so a return filed thirteen months late incurs nearly double the penalty of one filed seven months late.
 Filing the return immediately stops all future penalty accrual for that year, even if other issues, such as payment or audit, remain open.

 Ignoring notices or avoiding contact with the IRS can trigger automated enforcement that forces action on terms the IRS controls, not yours.